- CSE Database Portal

 Windows users will require a client like PuTTy or X-Win32, both of which are available via OSU Site Licensed Software

 PuTTy is a lightweight client that is typically used for command line only access to the UNIX environment.
-It may also be used with an X-11 server like XMing or X-Win32 to display windows for graphical applications on the client computer.

 - Run the PuTTy executable (putty.exe).